cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/office-365-data-immutability.md

 search.appverid:
 - MET150
 ms.collection: Strat_O365_Enterprise
-description: "Summary: Defines and explains data immutability, or data that must be discoverable and cannot be destroyed or altered."
+description: "Defines and explains data immutability, or data that must be discoverable and cannot be destroyed or altered."
 ---

 # Immutability in Office 365